openoms/lightning-node-management/README.md

 To change routing fees of your node use the command: [https://lightning.engineering/api-docs/api/lnd/lightning/update-channel-policy](https://lightning.engineering/api-docs/api/lnd/lightning/update-channel-policy)

-* Can reduce the base fee to 500 msat and increase the proportinal fee to 100ppm/0.01% with this command:
+* Can reduce the base fee to 500 msat and increase the proportional fee to 100ppm/0.01% with this command:
 `$ lncli updatechanpolicy 500 0.0001 144`
 * the default setting is \(1 sat per payment + 1 ppm/0.0001%\):
 `$ lncli updatechanpolicy 1000 0.000001 144`